mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kipnu was feeling tense at her words.
 He looked at Linyu for some sign that things were not as dangerous as hae mother was saying, but thi also had a serious look.

-"Look, I know to stay away from guardians.
+"Look, I know to stay away from hunters.
 I can handle myself in a fight.
 I don't mean to disappoint you but I'm planning to leave as soon as I can."

 "Linyu told me about what happened in the forest.
 Setre captured you only paces away from the treeline?"